 Spread Prevention

 Since mowing, road maintenance, and timber harvesting equipment can rapidly spread stiltgrass, it is imperative that equipment is inspected and cleaned on a regular basis.
-When possible, mow non-infested areas prior to mowing areas with known stiltgrass populations, and require loggers and other contractors to sanitize equipment prior to moving on to your property.
+When possible, mow non-infested areas prior to mowing areas with known stiltgrass populations.
+Loggers and other contractors should be required to sanitize equipment prior to moving it to your property.
 Care should be taken to prevent movement of any above-ground plant parts.
-Debris from mowing and road maintenance equipment should beA green plant with long flat leaves and stems with small white, dirty roots. disposed of properly.
+Debris from mowing and road maintenance equipment should be disposed of properly.

-Gravel, topsoil, seed, and mulches are another way that stiltgrass can be inadvertently moved from one place to another.
-When possible, purchase these products from certified, weed-free sources or at minimum, check with local suppliers to be sure that products do not come from locations infested with stiltgrass or other non-native invasive plants.
+Gravel, topsoil, seed, and mulches are another way stiltgrass can be inadvertently moved from one place to another.
+When possible, purchase these products from certified, weed-free sources or at minimum, check with local suppliers to be sure products do not come from locations infested with stiltgrass or other non-native invasive plants.

 Control Methods